Ankitkumargh/CNAPP-Dashboard-Project/README.md

 cd <your-project-directory>

 # Install Dependencies:
 Make sure you have Node.js and Angular CLI installed.
-Then run: npm istall
+Then run: npm install

 ## Development server